-While talking about credits and finances, it is quite common to come across terms like credit score, CIBIL score, CIBIL report, and others.
-However, if you are new to the financial world, and wish to get yourself a credit card or require a loan to start your own business, it is important for you to understand these terms and what role they play when it comes to loans or credit card approvals.
+When discussing credit and finances, it is common to come across terms such as credit score, CIBIL score, and CIBIL report, among others.
+However, if you are new to the financial world and want to get a credit card or a loan to start your own business, it is critical that you understand these terms and what role they play in loan or credit card approvals.

 - Credit card details